MSzturc/THEOS/README.md

 #### For Wi-Fi Connections
 1. After flashing THEOS, unplug and replug your SD card reader.
 Access the **FAT boot partition** via your file manager.
 2. Locate the `headless_nm.txt.template` file.
 Copy it and rename it to `headless_nm.txt`.
-3. Open the `network_config.txt` file with a text editor that allows you to save it in a UNIX compabible format (e.g. Visual Studio Code) and follow the instructions in the comments to configure your network.
+3. Open the `headless_nm.txt` file with a text editor that allows you to save it in a UNIX compabible format (e.g. Visual Studio Code) and follow the instructions in the comments to configure your network.
 A valid configuration might look like this:

    ```plaintext
     SSID="FRITZ!Box 3280"